lvclark/paralog_id/README.md

 `doc/proof_heterozygosity_for_isolocus_detection.docx` is a mathematical proof demonstrating that the average value for $H_{ind}$ is always expected to be
 $\frac{ploidy - 1}{ploidy}H_E$.

+`doc/next_steps.md` describes where I would like to go with this, including a final pipeline to sort tags into isoloci.